 In the last five years, the Indian startup ecosystem has lifted itself through investments from all corners of the world and lately, India’s biggest personalities have also thrown their weight behind startup innovation.
 So much so, that the startup ecosystem has also seen a new breed of investors in the form of Bollywood personalities and cricket stars.

 As big as cricket is in India, it’s more than just a sport.
 It’s also serious business as cricketers earn millions through match fees, endorsements and fat contracts from Twenty20 cricket leagues around the world.
 In India, the Indian Premier League (IPL) has given cricketers more capital to invest in startups and back causes other than their first passion.
 The annual multi-billion dollar event attracts the top brands and investors as well as millions of viewers.
-And with the IPL 2020 almost upon us, it’s a good time to see which Indian cricketers have invested their hard-earned money in startups.
+And with the IPL 2020 being cancelled due to the Covid-19 crisis, it’s a good time to see which Indian cricketers have invested their hard-earned money in startups.

 Indian Cricketers And Their Startup Investments

 The Indian startup ecosystem took off around the year 2014, and the current Indian cricket team captain’s stint as an investor also began that year.
 At the age of 25, Virat Kohli backed the London-based social media startup Sport Convo, an app that was launched to bridge the gap between sports stars and fans.